matthewwardrop/python-parampy/README.md

 	Parameters(dispenser=None,default_scaled=True,constants=False)

 	An object to manage the generation of scaled parameters; as well as handle the dependence of parameters upon one another.
+Parameters also supports adding bounds to parameters.

 	Parameters
 	----------